 - Practices that help you make fewer errors when writing application code

 - Practices that help you detect and eliminate errors earlier

 In the first case, software developers must be educated about potential security problems.
 They must understand SQL Injections, Cross-site Scripting (XSS), Cross-site Resource Forgery (CSRF), and more.
-They must also know how to write code to prevent such vulnerabilities, for example, how to prevent SQL Injections in PHP.
+They must also know how to write code to prevent such vulnerabilities, for example, how to prevent SQL Injections.